How to Level Up Fast in ICARUS

 That’s it!
 If you focus exclusively on felling trees, and don’t bother splitting the logs that fall, you’ll get XP much quicker than if you stopped to collect the fruits of your labors.

-Required: All you’ll need for this method is an unlocked Thatch or Wood Wall in your tech tree, a stone axe, and an area with trees and bushes.
+Required: All you’ll need for this method is an unlocked Wood Building Base Set in your tech tree (or Basic Bandage prior to level 5), a stone axe, and an area with trees and bushes.

 1. Chop down trees, chop the fallen trunks and remaining stumps until they turn into wood, then pick all of it up.

-2. Once you run out of stamina, open the crafting menu and select the Wooden Wall (or Thatch Wall if you aren’t level 5 yet).
-Click the “Max” button and then craft as many walls as you can.
+2. Once you run out of stamina, open the crafting menu and select the Wood Wall (or Basic Bandage).
+Click the “Max” button and then craft as many as you can.

-3. Your stamina probably still isn’t back yet, so walk around harvesting bushes for sticks and fiber.
+3. Your stamina probably still isn’t back yet, so walk around harvesting bushes for sticks and fiber as the crafting process completes.
+(You can hold [F]).

 icarus how to level up fast logging method